FredEnEric/light-dark-theme-switch/README.md

-# Theme Switcher
+# Light and dark theme switcher

-Switch between light and dark themes using context api, hooks and styled components.
+Switch between light and dark themes in React using context api, hooks and styled components.